yashsahugtx/skype-docs/Skype/UCMA/overview-of-voicexml-support-in-ucma-5-0.md

 # Overview of VoiceXML support in UCMA 5.0

 **Applies to**: Skype for Business 2015

-VoiceXML support in the Microsoft Unified Communications Managed API 5.0 consists of a VoiceXML runtime and the .NET namespace [Microsoft.Rtc.Collaboration.AudioVideo.VoiceXml](https://msdn.microsoft.com/en-us/library/gg452705\(v=office.16\)).
+VoiceXML support in the Microsoft Unified Communications Managed API 5.0 consists of a VoiceXML runtime and the .NET namespace [Microsoft.Rtc.Collaboration.AudioVideo.VoiceXml](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.audiovideo.voicexml?view=ucma-voice).

-The namespace consists of the [Browser](https://msdn.microsoft.com/en-us/library/gg452712\(v=office.16\)) class, which provides access to the VoiceXML runtime and to the telephony and audio functionality in UCMA 5.0.
+The namespace consists of the [Browser](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.audiovideo.voicexml.browser?view=ucma-voice) class, which provides access to the VoiceXML runtime and to the telephony and audio functionality in UCMA 5.0.
 This functionality facilitates automated communication with callers.

 > [!NOTE]
-> <P><A href="https://msdn.microsoft.com/en-us/library/gg452712(v=office.16)">Browser</A> derives from the <STRONG>Browser</STRONG> class in the <STRONG>Microsoft.Speech.VoiceXml</STRONG> namespace.</P>
+> [Browser](https://msdn.microsoft.com/en-us/library/gg452712(v=office.16)) derives from the **Browser** class in the **Microsoft.Speech.VoiceXml** namespace.

 To run a VoiceXML application in UCMA 5.0, you must create a .NET application.
 Your .NET application answers calls, launches a **Browser** for the VoiceXML session, and responds to **Browser** events.
 See [Tasks of the host .NET application](tasks-of-the-host-net-application.md) for more information.